-* Applies to all tickets emitted on or after October 26, 2014
+* Applies to all tickets emitted after October 26, 2014

 ** 8 weeks for flights within metropolitan France (including Corsica) and flights between metropolitan France and Guadeloupe, Martinique and Reunion.
 Your pet must be at least 15 weeks old for flights between metropolitan France and French Guiana

 With prior approval from our Customer Service department, you may transport in the cabin:

 - dogs and cats weighing less than 8 kg / 17 lb (including the transport bag or container).